hartwigmedical/scripts/texts/portalHelpText.md

 wget --content-disposition -i download.txt
 ```

 Note: we also recommend to check out the [aria2 download tool](https://aria2.github.io/).
-This will allow you to download with mutiple streams speeding up the download significantly!
+This will allow you to download with mutiple streams speeding up the download significantly.